awslabs/mountpoint-s3/doc/SEMANTICS.md

 ## Error handling

 Unlike local file systems, operations against Mountpoint for Amazon S3 mounts can experience transient failures such as network timeouts or temporary unavailability.
 Mountpoint for Amazon S3 implements [best practices for S3 use](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance-design-patterns.html#optimizing-performance-timeouts-retries), including retries, exponential backoff, and horizontal scaling.
 When a request fails despite these efforts, operations might return `EIO` or `ETIMEDOUT` errors to the application.

+## Concurrent mutations

+Mountpoint for Amazon S3 does not currently make any guarantees about the effects of a bucket being mutated remotely while being accessed through the file client.
+We recommend using Mountpoint for Amazon S3 only with buckets that are not concurrently mutated, or where mutations can be isolated to separate objects from those being read.

+When Mountpoint for Amazon S3 detects that an object has been mutated in S3 while being read by the file client, it will cause future reads to the same file descriptor to return `EIO`.
+To read the new contents of the object, re-open the file.

+We have not yet [nailed down the exact semantics](https://github.com/awslabs/mountpoint-s3/issues/128) of concurrent mutations that affect the directory hierarchy (like creating a `foo/` key when `foo` already exists).